Weighing the Pros and Cons of an EPDM Rubber Roof

 EPDM Roof Installation Methods

-There are three ways to fit an EPDM roofing system to a building’s roof: adhesives, fasteners and ballast.
+There are three ways to fit an EPDM roofing system to a building’s roof: adhesives, fasteners, and ballast.

 Adhesion